Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Thank you for posting these hints, very helpful.

 Well thought-through and extremely helpful tips.
 But how did you get so much done before surgery - weren't you in pain then?
-Also husbands needn't be catered for quite so much - they CAN learn to cook and not be so helpless!

 You are welcome.